Four nuns form a band, and yes, it’s called Force of Habit

 “And when you watch them perform with Brother Brad, who is the drummer, and one of our priests, Father Jude, who sings for them, they’re always just smiling and having a good time.
 They just love doing it,” Martin said.
 “They take it seriously but they do it for fun, they do it to play and be good.
 They’re just so fun to watch, they really are.”

 Sister Miriam’s mother arranges the band’s music.
-Sister Peter Grace, who grew up in Grand Rapids, Mich., learned the bass guitar for Force of Habit.
+Sister Peter Grace, who grew up in Grand Rapids, Michigan, learned the bass guitar for Force of Habit.
 Sister Miriam taught her.

 “I think it’s good for [students] to see that when we enter the convent, that our whole selves become for God,” Sister Miriam said, when asked what students got out of seeing sisters in nontraditional roles.
 “It’s not a repression of yourself, but that you’re really freed in the religious life to be who you are and to give of yourself.
 I think that they see that we’re free and that we’re happy.”